cromlyngames/roll_for_hooves/roll_for_capes.md

 5| Inhuman | You have been physcially mutated by your power trigger.
 You cannot pass as a human civilian.
 6| Dietry requirement | You can only eat something rare, expensive or dangerous to those around you.
 What is it?
 7| Flashbacks | The DM will sometimes drop these on you.
 Try not to kill anyone during it.
-8| Asbestos pants | Your power requires specialist/expensive/rare materials to survive 9|
+8| Asbestos pants | Your power requires a costume of specialist/expensive/rare materials 9| Chargeup/cooldown | You need time to build up or recharge for best effect 10| Goldmine | Your power creates material from nothing, this can make you a target.
-10|
 11|
 12|